 Retirees are also more affected by cost increases in certain categories of spending that general cost-of-living indexes may not emphasize, such as Medicare premiums, health care costs and long-term care expenses.
 Cost-of-living increases in Social Security benefits have not kept pace with increases in these categories.

 Inflation can be one of the more damaging of the common retirement surprises.

 The NewRetirement Planner allows you set and change your own pessimistic and optimistic inflation rates — giving you a better picture of your future.

-8. Other unforeseen events in the financial markets can sink well laid plans.
+10. Other unforeseen events in the financial markets can sink well-laid plans (Coronavirus anyone?)

 In fact, the research indicates that very few retirees feel ready for these financial shocks:

 - Only 14% of retirees feel ready to deal with a drop in their home’s value

 - 8% are prepared for the possibility of running out of assets

 - 10% are ready for investment losses

 In fact, managing your assets — your home and your savings — is important and complicated.